StanislavBerezovskii/mini-projects/README.md

 # mini-projects
-A repositorz for various small pet projects and exercizes
+A repository for various small pet projects and exercizes